Adolescent Amenorrhea occurs when a female doesn’t have a menstrual cycle (period).

 Secondary amenorrhea occurs when a female’s period stops for three months or more.

-What are the signs and symptoms of Pediatric Amenorrhea?
+What are the signs and symptoms of Adolescent Amenorrhea?

 The main symptom of amenorrhea is a missing period.
 Other symptoms (depending on the cause) can include: